IncludeIOstream/Encryptor/README.md

    //any encoding will work actually, but MUST be the same encoding to use while decypting.
    //Password 1 MUST BE 9 character in length.
-   //Password 2 can be anything, but as you know "size matters" the "longer" password the "Harder" it becomes to be guessed.
+   //Password 2 can be anything, but as you know "size matters" the "longer" password the "Harder" it becomes harder to be guessed.

    WriteLine(encryptedText + "\n" + "\n");